etiennestuder/gradle-plugindev-plugin/README.md

 # Overview

-[Gradle](http://www.gradle.org) plugin that facilitates the bundling of Gradle plugins as expected by the [Gradle Plugin Portal](http://plugins.gradle.org/).
+[Gradle](http://www.gradle.org) plugin that facilitates the build configuration of a Gradle plugin project.

 Hosting of 3rd-party Gradle plugins via Bintray is no longer supported by JFrog.
 As a consequence, the value the plugindev plugin once used to provide is now highly diminished.